 Welcome to Nights on Mars Hill.
 I wanted a place for posting my images and after looking at a few options I decided to start this website.
+Most of the images on my website are captured from my house in a Bortle 6 zone.
+I live about 50 miles south of downtown Los Angeles in the South Eastern edge of Orange County.
+Dealing with light pollution is a major issue here but I want to show what is possible from these conditions.
 My goal is to provide a place to post my images, do brief write ups on various topics, show the equipment that I use, and to eventually add some tutorials on image capture and processing.

 Each navigation tab will take you to a new page.
 The image pages are set up so you can click on an image to see an enlarged version.
 I try to do a brief write up for each image and the image and capture information can be found on the blog sidebar or on the blog page.